The 20+ Best Things To Do In Idaho in the Winter

 21. Spend time on the ice rink

 Idaho has plenty of options for ice skating around the state.
-Manchester Ice and Event Center in McCall is a great rink, and the rink at Indian Creek Plaza is also a hit during the Christmas season!
-One of my favorites is the Christina Potters Ice Rink in Sun Valley, ID.
-It just can’t be beaten!
+Manchester Ice and Event Center in McCall is a great rink, and the rink at Indian Creek Plaza in Caldwell is also a hit during the Christmas season!
+One popular one is the Christina Potters Ice Rink in Ketchum, ID.
+My personal favorite is the ice rink at the Sun Valley Resort.
+Some of the world’s best figure skaters have skated at this rink!
+Think Kristi Yamaguchi, Scott Hamilton, Michelle Kwan, Nathan Chen, Madison Chock and Evan Bates to name a few!
+It just can’t be beaten.

 The 20+ Best Things To Do In Idaho in the Winter

-As you can tell, Idaho is a dream location in the winter, with plenty of activities to keep the winter depression at bay!
+As you can tell, Idaho is a dream location for a winter vacation, with plenty of activities to keep the winter depression at bay!
 What is your favorite Idaho winter activity?

 PIN IT: